theobald-software/theobald-software.github.io/content/_en/xtract-universal/datasource-deltaq.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=datasource-deltaq
 ---

+The following section describes the functions of the DeltaQ component of Xtract Universal.

 {: .box-warning }
 **Warning!
 Newer component available.**<br>
 Xtract Universal DeltaQ is an old component.
 If possible, use the newer component **[ODP](./odp)**.